lavis0/folient.com/README.md

 ## Contributions

 This website is a modified fork of [Ashish Makes](https://github.com/ashish-makes/django-tailwind-blog).
-I uses Django and tailwind to create an aesthetic and responsive portfolio site.
+It uses Django and tailwind to create an aesthetic and responsive portfolio site.